 The student's academic standing is determined by the cumulative grade-point average at the end of each term.

 - To be in good academic standing, a student must have a cumulative grade-point average of (a) at least 1.7 at the end of the first and second terms, (b) at least 1.8 at the end of the third term, (c) at least 1.9 at the end of the fourth term, and (d) at least 2.0 at the end of the fifth and succeeding terms.
 For part-time and transfer students, a block of 12 semester hours of credit is considered one term.
 A cumulative grade-point average of at least 2.0 is required for graduation.
+A 2.0 grade-point average in a student's major and minor is also required for graduation.

 - A cumulative grade-point average below the one required will place the student on academic probation.
 The student's academic dean will notify the student of his or her probationary status.
 A student on probation must follow a restricted academic program not to exceed 15 semester hours.